Recollections: A Long Walk

 Was it something to do with the ranch?
 The orchard of broken spells?

 One of my best friends as a child was a boy of about my age named David John Pace.
-For both of us, our friendship brought our middle names to the fore; when we were with parents, it was the only way anyone could specify who was being yelled at.
+For both of us, our friendship brought our middle names to the fore; when we were with parents, using them was the only way any of them could specify who was being yelled at.

 The miracle of childhood.

 As with many rural houses in warm climates, my grandmother had her regular kitchen with windows and doors, and her summer kitchen on a screened-in porch.
 Adjacent to the summer kitchen was a concrete slab that was home to a six-lane clothesline.
-As far as clotheslines go, it was a deluxe model.
+As clotheslines go, it was a super highway.
 The slab was surrounded by oleander bushes, and beyond those, rows and rows of fruit trees.

 “Jack MacMillan calling Bronco, do you read me Bronco?”